gigi0318/Swift/README.md

 **Does Swift support objects or something similar**

+Yes Swifts supports ibject oriented programming through classes.
+Which support inhertance, sematics and dynamic dispatch.
+Swift also supports structs.
+Classes in swift can contain properties like instance variables, methods, intializers and can inherit from a single superclass ( multi class concept).
+Structs and enums are also aviable to use which provide object like behaviour.
 It folows the standard rules of coding convetions which can be found in other languages also like eg python.
-Swift is a object oriented programming language through classes and structures.